Economic Development of South Asia 1947-2017

 S. Kelegama, ed.
 2004.
 Economic Policy in Sri Lanka.
 Colombo: Vijitha Yapa Publications.

-The image above shows Matthew McCartney giving a lecture.
+The image above shows a textile factory in Bangladesh.